pequalsmp/aws-elastic-press/README.md

 # Setup

-1. Configure aws-cli
+1. Configure your AWS credentials (manually or via aws-cli)
+2. Clone this repo and cd into it
-2. Pick a WordPress image you'd like to run (the one provided in this repo is likely outdated) and update terraform.tfvars
+3. Pick a WordPress image from [DockerHub](https://hub.docker.com/_/wordpress) (the one provided in this repo is likely outdated) and update terraform.tfvars
+4. Run bash build.sh
-3. Run terraform plan
+5. Run terraform plan
-4. Run terraform apply
+6. Run terraform apply
-5. Wait...
+7. Wait...
-6. Visit the URL printed at the bottom
+8. Visit the URL printed at the bottom
-7. ...
+9. ...
-8. Run terraform destroy
+10. Run terraform destroy to tear-down the infrastructure

+# TODO

+- Add tags to resources
+- Generate (if possible) TLS certificate from Let's Encrypt
+- Evaluate Firewall rules and narrow-down the overly permissive ones
+- Evaluate and optimize cost

+# WhyNot

+### Use the Elastic Container Service

+It's fairly straight-forward to do so.
+This is an example of

+### Use Lambda for periodic tasks

+Same as above.
+Lambda is trivial to setup and

+### Build container images and deploy them, instead of user_data hacks

+It's quite a hassle to build to images and you'll be billed for every pull

 # Contributing